Flexxa-Dev/cygnus_web_sdk/examples/html/README.md

-# Cygnus Payment Demo - React Example
+# Cygnus Payment Demo - HTML and JavaScript Example

-This project demonstrates the integration of Cygnus Payment SDK with a React application.
+This project demonstrates the integration of Cygnus Payment SDK with a HTML and JavaScript application.
 It includes a sample payment flow with success and failure handling.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - Node.js (version 16 or higher)
 - npm (usually comes with Node.js)

 ## Getting Started

 1. Clone the repository:

 ```bash
   git clone https://github.com/Flexxa-Dev/cygnus_web_sdk